Main Characters

 Mindy Kaling (2023 and 2024, Velma)

 Frederick "Fred" Herman Jones is the unofficial leader of the gang who always wears a white shirt and orange ascot.
 Often, he is the one to set the traps for the monster.
-Some adaptations show him as having a crush on Daphne Blake, but it is often just hinted at that they like each other, except in Scooby-Doo Mystery Incorporated, where they actually were engaged before it was called off.
-Fred has a sassier side in some episodes, particularly in The New Scooby-Doo Movies, but is generally nice.
+In the early series, Fred is characterized as being the stoic leader of the gang.
+Fred has a sassier side in some episodes, particularly in The New Scooby-Doo Movies.
 Frank Welker has voiced Fred in every series and movie (other than the theatrical movies and Velma), and is the only original Scooby-Doo voice actor remaining in the voice cast.

 Voice Actors